 Insurance is probably the most common way to defray the cost of rehab.
 Every insurance plan is different, so the amount your insurer is willing to cover will depend on your plan and what the treatment center accepts.
 There may be limits on how much is covered, and certain therapies also may not be covered.
 A few different types of insurance that a treatment center may accept include:

 - Private health insurance

 - State-funded health insurance

 In addition to these insurance options, the Affordable Care Act (ACA) includes substance use disorders in their list of key health benefits.
-This means that insurance plans sold on health insurance exchanges are required to cover addiction treatment.
-If you’re interested in applying for an ACA-sponsored plan, you can sign up during the next open registration period.2
+This means insurance plans sold on health insurance exchanges must cover addiction treatment.
+If you’re interested in applying for an ACA-sponsored plan, you can sign up during the next open registration period.

-Insurance isn’t a viable option for everyone, so it may be a good idea to look into treatment centers that offer their own financing packages to prospective clients.
+Insurance isn’t a viable option for everyone, so it may be a good idea to look into treatment centers that offer their financing packages to prospective clients.
 Some centers originate their own financing, while others rely on third-party lenders to develop affordable financing packages.
-Speak to representatives at each treatment center to find out more about their financing options; they’ll work with you to create a package that you can pay back once you’re on the road to recovery.
+Speak to representatives at each treatment center to learn more about their financing options; they’ll work with you to create a package you can pay back once you’re on the road to recovery.

 Loans from Family or Friends